 Co-op Aid Distribution

-Co-op students will be most affected because they enroll year-round in either classes or co-op most of their college years.
-At the same time, any student attending fall-spring-summer will be treated as described below.
+Co-op students will be most affected by limited summer aid options because they enroll year-round in either classes or co-op most of their college years.
+At the same time, any student planning to attend fall-spring-summer will need to review summer options.

 Normally, a student's financial aid package is built around a 9-month academic year with 2 terms of tuition.
 However, as a co-op student, you are going to be a student year-round.
 Therefore, alerting Student Financial Aid that you are on co-op adjusts your budget to 12 months (either 2 terms of tuition or 2 terms of co-op fees with 1 term of the other based on your specific rotation).
 This change can also adjust your eligibility in some aid programs.